Performance Matrices and Incentives

 - the manager's assessment is 100%, the performance is 5%.
 Schedule compliance is also 100%: two tasks were assigned and both were completed in time.
 The performance is 25%.

-Result: if the accounts receivable are reduced by another 50% and partners make deals faster, then the employee's performance will be 100%.
+Result: if the accounts receivable are reduced by another 50%, partners make deals faster, and the revenue will raise to the planned value, then the employee's performance will be 100%.
 The head of the department and the employee can see what to work on until the end of the month to achieve 100% performance.